tarwn/lessthandot-hugo/blogs/content/posts/2009-11-18-developing-kbay-what-went-right.md

 ### Separation of Power

 <p style="text-indent: 30pt;">
-  One of the biggest attributes of KBay&#8217;s success, IMO, was the segregation of development.
+  One of the biggest attributes of KBay's success, IMO, was the segregation of development.
 My coworker Adam (Hi Adam!) and I handled the majority of the work for this project.
 The initial goal was to try to involve everyone on the App Dev team, to give them more exposure to Silverlight.
-But with the tight time-line and other priorities, we couldn&#8217;t keep the whole team on page.
+But with the tight time-line and other priorities, we couldn't keep the whole team on page.
 So after some initial design meetings and DB layout, it largely fell to Adam and me to get it to work.
 </p>

 ### Balance Your Strengths

 <p style="text-indent: 30pt;">
   Adam and I approached the problem from our own strengths.
 Both of us are more than capable of writing the entire solution, but we both have our strengths and weaknesses.
-In my case, my experience with Blend and XAML, along with some rudimentary graphics arts knowledge, really allowed me to speed through the front end, while Adam&#8217;s envelope pushing experience with LINQ and Generics allowed him to come up with some really awesome solutions to communication and technical issues.
+In my case, my experience with Blend and XAML, along with some rudimentary graphics arts knowledge, really allowed me to speed through the front end, while Adam's envelope pushing experience with LINQ and Generics allowed him to come up with some really awesome solutions to communication and technical issues.
 </p>

 ### Two Heads are Better Than One

 <p style="text-indent: 30pt;">
-  This separation really allowed us to greatly improve not just our development speed, but it also worked as a sort of code review, where we were both interacting with each other&#8217;s interfaces.
+  This separation really allowed us to greatly improve not just our development speed, but it also worked as a sort of code review, where we were both interacting with each other's interfaces.
 Since we had virtually no requirements for the project, it allowed us to brainstorm freely and to consider many options that neither of us would have thought of on our own.
 </p>

 ### Lather, Rinse, Repeat